Stewed Okra and Tomatoes (Classic Southern Side Dish)

-Okra and Tomatoes is a classic Southern side dish, also known as “Stewed Tomatoes and Okra” or “Smothered Tomatoes and Okra.”
-This is a great recipe that you’ll actually enjoy – no slime-just delicious tender okra in a savory Creole-type tomato sauce.
+Stewed okra and tomatoes is a classic Southern side dish, also known as “Stewed Tomatoes and Okra” or “Smothered Tomatoes and Okra.”
+This is a great one-pot recipe that uses a savory Creole-type tomato sauce and gives you food science tips for avoiding slimy okra.

 Ingredients